mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 ## Serializing Floating Point Values

 Consider a floating point number.
 In memory it's just a 32 bit value like any other.
-The C++ language lets us work with this fundamental property, allowing us to directly access the bits of float value as if it were an integer value:
+The C++ language lets us work with this fundamental property, allowing us to directly access the bits of a float value as if it were an integer:

 <pre>
 union FloatInt